My IBM Log in Subscribe

 One intuitive application of image embedding is image search: a system taking image data as input and returning other images with similar vector embeddings, such as a smartphone app that identifies a plant species from a photograph.

 A more complex execution is multimodal image search, taking text as input and returning images related to that text.
 This cannot be accomplished by taking a text embedding from a language model and using it as input to a separate computer vision model.
-The two embedding models must be explicitly trained to correlate with one another.
+Instead, the two embedding models must be explicitly trained to correlate with one another.

 One prominent algorithm used for both image and text embeddings is contrastive language-image pretraining (CLIP), originally developed by OpenAI.
 CLIP was trained on an enormous unlabeled data set of over 400 million image-caption pairs taken from the internet.
 These pairings were used to jointly train an image encoder and text encoder from scratch by using contrastive loss to maximize the cosine similarity between image embeddings and the embeddings for their corresponding captions.